 VMware DRS dynamically balances computing capacity across ESXi hosts (DRS) or between datastores (Storage DRS).
 As DRS relies on vMotion/Storage vMotion and vCenter calculates a correct balance - DRS does not work when vCenter is down.

 Fault Tolerance (FT)

-All VMs configured (protected) by FT before vCenter outgate are safe.
-FT failovers in case of VM fail, however does not select a new secondary.
+All VMs configured (protected) by FT before vCenter outgate is safe.
+FT failovers in case of VM fail, however, does not select a new secondary.